AzureWars/THEDATALAKESTRIKESBACK/README.md

 a.
 Azure Data Lake Storage, for example: ADLS-DMAP
 b.
 Azure Data Factory V2, for example: ADF-DMAP
 c.
 Storage account, for example: STA-DMAP
-3. Within the department resource groups, add the following components:
+3. Within the department resource groups, add the following components, if applicable:
   a.
-Azure Data Factory V2, for example: ADF-USBI / ADF-APML
+Azure Data Factory V2, for example: ADF-USBI
   b.
-SQL Server Database, for example: SSR- USBI / SSR-APML
+SQL Server Database, for example: SSR- USBI
+  c.
+Databricks, for example: DBR-DS

  #### DMAP Guide:
 1. Within the storage account, create a container.